-An appropriate Risk Assessment is completed and documented for each Participant and used to inform their Support Plan.
+Staff collaborate with participants when regular risk assessments take place.
+The results are documented in their Support Plan.
 Where risks are identified, appropriate strategies to mitigate and manage these risks are planned and applied.

-IDEN
+Participant Risk Assessments are scheduled on a regular basis and documented in their Support Plans

+Documented Safety Plan includes management and mitigation strategies for any identified risks

+Documented Support Plan is informed by any identified risks, to ensure participant goals can still be reached taking these into consideration

+Participant records document the completion of a Risk Assessment and use of the Safety Plan

+Feedback from participants about their involvement in completing their Risk Assessment and the use of their Safety Plan

+Contingency plan which identifies alternate services to refer participants to in case of interruptions to service delivery

-Ш Participant Risk Assessments are documented and stored within their records Documented Safety Plan includes management and mitigation strategies for any identified risks Documented Support Plan is informed by any identified risks, to ensure Participant goals can still be reached taking these into consideration Participant records document the completion of a Risk Assessment and use of the Safety Plan Feedback from Participants about their involvement in completing their Risk Assessment and the use of their Safety Plan IIV IPLEMENTATION INTO EVERYDAY PRACTICE Ensure staff understand Participant risk information, and have the skills to implement Risk Management and Safety Plans during service delivery Should a Participant have service providers supporting them in addition to your organisation, with consent of the Participant the completed risk assessment and Support Plan can be completed in collaboration with the other service providers, and/or shared to ensure adequate support of the Participant
+Ensure staff understand participant risk information and have the skills to implement Risk Management and Safety Plans during service delivery

+Should a participant have service providers supporting them in addition to your organisation, with consent of the participant the completed Risk Assessment and Support Plan can be completed in collaboration with the other service providers and/or shared to ensure adequate support of the participant

-SELF-ASSESSMENT (what you already have e.g. policy/procedure/practice) GAPS IDENTIFIED (what you might be missing) READINESS ACTION PLAN (what you're going to do to meet the NDIS Practice Standards and Quality Indicators) FURTHER INFORMATION • Example Mental Health Risk Assessment - this could be adapted to suit your organisation and the type of Participants you support • Electronic Mental Health Risk Assessment Form - and an alternative electronic form • Sample Wellness Plan - use of the traffic light system - this wellness plan could be useful when there is co occurring mental health and substance use issues
+(what you're going to do to meet the NDIS Practice Standards and Quality Indicators)

+- Example Mental Health Risk Assessment This could be adapted to suit your organisation and the type of participants you support - Electronic Mental Health Risk Assessment Form (and an alternative electronic form) - Sample Wellness Plan use of the traffic light system: This wellness plan could be useful when there is cooccurring mental health and substance use issues